Friends of the Center Research Awards

 Project: Women’s education and participation in civic society in Kuwait City, Kuwait

-Gabrielle Filip-Crawford, Ph.D. student in Psychology
+Gabrielle Filip-Crawford, doctoral student, Psychology

 Project: The Effects of Tolerence Messages on Religiously-Infused Conflict